Gabrielmsjf/c-digo-gr-ficos-artigos-Monetus/README.md

 # c-digo-gr-ficos-artigos-Monetus
-R code of some graphs built for articles wrote for the Monetus Blog.
+R code of some graphs built for articles that I wrote for the Monetus Blog.

 https://blog.monetus.com.br/fundos-multimercados
 https://blog.monetus.com.br/fundos-de-debentures-incentivadas